wise-old-man/wise-old-man/docs/docs/guides/3_how-to-join-a-group.md

 ### Steps to get added to a group
 1. Ensure your profile exists and is up to date
-   1. If you’ve never been tracked, follow the Start Tracking guide to create your profile.
+   1. If you’ve never been tracked, see: [`/guides/how-to-start-tracking`](/guides/how-to-start-tracking)
-   2. Consider requesting a fresh update so leaders can validate your stats since some groups have level and killcount requirements in order to join.
+   2. Consider requesting a fresh update so leaders can validate your stats against potential level and killcount join requirements.

 2. Find the group
    1. Browse [`https://wiseoldman.net/groups`](https://wiseoldman.net/groups) or navigate directly if you have the link.